Testing a 95 GeV Scalar at the CEPC with Machine Learning

 \paragraph*{4.
+N2HDM-Flipped.} To demonstrate the broader applicability of our ML approach, we examine the CEPC’s sensitivity to the parameter space of the flipped Next-to-2HDM (N2HDM-Flipped).
+The same strategy can also be straightforwardly applied to other models with an extended Higgs sector, such as the next-to-minimal supersymmetric model (NMSSM).
+N2HDM-Flipped extends the SM with a second Higgs doublet and a real singlet, where the Yukawa coupling of charged leptons is "flipped" from down- (in Type-II N2HDM or NMSSM) to up-quark-like \cite{Chen:2013jvg, Drozd:2014yla, Muhlleitner:2016mzt}.
+A complete definition of the N2HDM-Flipped is given in Section II of Ref.~\cite{Biekotter:2019kde}, detailing its particle content, coupling structure, and differences from scenarios of other Types.
+Ref.~\cite{Biekotter:2022jyr} shows that the N2HDM-Flipped scenario can accommodate the excesses observed in several channels.
+The present work further evaluates the CEPC detection potential for the surviving parameter space of this model.

-N2HDM-Flipped.} To illustrate the CEPC physics reach, we confront the flipped Next-to-2HDM (N2HDM-Flipped) with the sensitivities derived above.
-The model augments the SM with a second Higgs doublet and a real singlet, yielding three neutral CP-even states $H_{a,b,c}$, a pseudoscalar $A$, and a charged pair $H^\pm$.
+After electroweak symmetry breaking, there are three neutral CP-even states $H_{a,b,c}$, a pseudoscalar $A$, and a charged pair $H^\pm$ in the N2HDM-Flipped.
 We identify $H_a$ with the 125 GeV SM–like Higgs boson and take $H_b$ as the putative 95 GeV resonance.
+11 new parameters that need to be defined, including the mass of $H_{a,b,c}$, $A$, and $H^\pm$; the ratio of the vacuum expected values (VEV) of two Higgs doublets tan$\beta$; the effective couplings of $H_a$ to massive gauge bosons ($C_{H_aVV}^2$) and top-quarks($C_{H_att}^2$); the mixing matrix elements between $H_{a,b}$ and the singlet field ($R_{a3}^{{\mathrm{in}}}$ and $R_{b3}^{\mathrm{in}}$); the soft $Z_2$-breaking parameter $m_{12}^2$; the singlet VEV $v_S$.
 The 11 independent parameters are scanned in the ranges: